 How do gutter guards work?

 Gutter guards prevent debris buildup as water flows down your roof, over the guards, and drains.
 Different gutter guards function differently depending on their design.

 Can you install gutter guards yourself?

-Many gutter guards are designed to be installed by homeowners, and some can even be installed without the use of tools.
-These gutter guards are often designed to slip under the bottom level of shingles on your roof, and then they either snap onto the front of your gutters or are screwed into place.
-When installing gutter guards, it’s important to use the right type of ladder and follow safety best practices.
+Many gutter guards are designed to be installed by homeowners, and some can even be installed without tools.
+These gutter guards are often intended to slip under the bottom of shingles on your roof, then snap onto the front of your gutters.

-How do you know the length and amount of gutter guards that you need?
+What length and number of gutter guards do you need?

-When purchasing gutter guards, you may want to initially buy just one panel to ensure the style fits on your gutters properly.
-Once you’ve determined that the guards will work on your home, measure the exterior walls of your house to estimate how long your gutters are.
-From here, take the total distance and divide it by the length of each gutter guard—for instance, if you have 150 feet of gutters to cover and each panel is 3 feet long, you’ll need around 50 panels to complete the job.
+When purchasing gutter guards for the first time, choose a single panel to ensure the product fits properly.
+Once you’ve determined the guards fit, measure the exterior walls of your house to estimate the necessary lengths of the guards.
+From here, take the total distance and divide it by the length of each gutter guard.

-Many people choose to leave gutter guards on their homes year-round, especially if the panels are installed with screws.
-However, if your home is prone to ice dams, guards can make the problem worse.
-In this case, you may want to consider temporary guards that are easy to remove in the winter.
+Many people leave gutter guards on their homes year-round, especially if the panels are installed with screws.
+However, guards can cause issues if your home is prone to ice dams.
+In this case, consider temporary guards that are easy to remove in winter.